Kmart set to open 24/7 store at Sylvia Park mall in Auckland

 Ronald said the decision for Kmart to open a 24/7 store in Sylvia Park mall reinforced its position as "New Zealand's favourite shopping destination".

-Sylvia Park's mall expansion to its Galleria area will be completed next year, it will be home to around 60 new stores and 5000 additional car parks.
+Sylvia Park's mall expansion to its Galleria area will be completed next year, it will be home to around 60 new stores and take the total number of carparks at Sylvia Park to 5000.

 French cosmetics giant Sephora is understood to be preparing to open a store in the new development.

 Kmart sales declined 3.8 per cent in its first-half year of trading but the retailer's Australian parent company Wesfarmers says it is well positioned for the future.
 Kmart has become a pivotal earner for Wesfarmers.